 This information comes from the Meningitis Research Foundation.

-Meningitis can also result from the use of certain medications, as well as from injury or a medical condition such as cancer.
+Meningitis is inflammation of the meninges, the lining of the brain.
+It can also result from the use of certain medications, as well as from injury or a medical condition such as cancer.
 The severity of the inflammation and the best treatment depends on the cause.

 In this article, we look at the similarities and differences between viral and bacterial meningitis, including their symptoms, treatments, and outlook.